TeamTuringCOS301/Backend/README.md

   Use [`create-tables.sql`] to create the required tables.
   [`create-admin.sql`] is provided to create a super admin with username `admin` and password `admin`, for testing.

+* `ports` - The ports to listen on.

+  * `http` - Requests on this port will be redirected to HTTPS.
+  * `https` - The apps and API are hosted on this port.

 * `sessionCookie` - Configuration for the cookie used to implement login sessions.

   * `maxAge` - The time (in milliseconds) after the user's last activity when the session will expire.